abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 ### The Conditions Object

 The `conditions` field is a list of individual condition objects.
-All conditions are always evaluated, functioning as a logical `AND` operator.
-The combined result must equal the `expected` value.
+All conditions are evaluated unconditionally and combined using a logical `AND` operation.
+The aggregated result must equal the rule's `expected` value for the associated label to be applied.

 #### Examples